AlexRazor1337/article-to-audio/README.md

 - Node.js installed on your machine
 - OpenAI API key
 - ffmpeg installed on your machine (for merging audio files)
-- A text file (`input.txt`) containing the text you want to convert to speech
+- A text file containing the text you want to convert to speech

 ## Setup